iunn-sh/epic-games-v-apple-google/presentation.md

 `2025.07.31`

 維持地方法院判決
 > - After a 15-day trial involving 45 witnesses, the jury found that Google had violated federal and state antitrust laws in the markets for Android app distribution and Android in-app billing services.
-The district court held extensive post-trial proceedings and then entered a permanent injunction against Google to restore market competition. ==We affirm the jury's verdict and uphold the district court's injunction.==
+The district court held extensive post-trial proceedings and then entered a permanent injunction against Google to restore market competition. <mark>We affirm the jury's verdict and uphold the district court's injunction.</mark>
 > - The jury found that Epic had proven the relevant product markets for Android app distribution and Android in-app billing services and a relevant geographic market of "worldwide excluding China."
 The jury also found that Google violated both federal and California antitrust law by willfully acquiring or maintaining monopoly power in those markets, unreasonably restraining trade, and unlawfully tying use of the Play Store to Google Play Billing.
-The district court entered a ==three-year injunction== that prohibits Google from providing certain benefits to app distributors, developers, original equipment manufacturers, or carriers in exchange for advantaging the Play Store.
+The district court entered a <mark>three-year injunction</mark> that prohibits Google from providing certain benefits to app distributors, developers, original equipment manufacturers, or carriers in exchange for advantaging the Play Store.

 ---